UBC-CIC/health-platform-iOS-watchOS/README.md

 ## HealthPlatform frontend/backend deployment

 Start by following the instructions [here](https://github.com/UBC-CIC/health-platform/tree/main/webapp) to deploy both the backend and frontend of the main Health Platform project.
 This will create a Cognito Pool for you, which along with the IoT Endpoint will be used later to send your data to AWS.
+Also configure any gas sensors that you might have at this time.

 ## iOS and WatchOS App Deployment (SIMPLE)

+** NOTE: This version of the app will only last on your device for 7 days as it is signed with a free developer account. **

 Start by downloading the iOS App [here](https://d3hq6hb4fjgj76.cloudfront.net/HealthPlatform.ipa) onto your Mac.